 Once you’ve narrowed down your ideas to one potential winner, I highly recommend Pat Flynn’s book, Will It Fly?: How to Test Your Next Business Idea So You Don’t Waste Your Time and Money.
 Pat walks you through a step-by-step approach to answering this crucial question.

-Take the time to work through his process so you can feel confident about moving forward with your idea.
+Take the time to work through his process so you can feel confident about starting a business in midlife.

 I would be honored to support you as you build a business during this stage of your life — and you’d be in excellent company.

 BIG League members are professionals just like you who have deep expertise, curiosity, and a willingness to learn new things.
-They’re a smart, supportive, and fun group!
+And many of them are starting a business in midlife — if that’s what you want to do, you’ll be in great company.